chauhankaranraj/lit-logits/README.md

 If you'd like to develop and/or build the Lit Logits book, you should:

 1. Clone this repository
-2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+2. Run `pipenv install` (assumes you use pipenv for python projects)
 3. (Optional) Edit the books source files located in the `lit-logits/` directory
 4. Run `jupyter-book clean lit-logits/` to remove any existing builds
 5. Run `jupyter-book build lit-logits/`